Search the site

 Man did his best to tame the wild landscape which he had inadvertently created, but despite the construction of dykes and windpumps, flooding continued to prevail creating reedbeds, grazing marshes and carr woodland.
 But now that the Broads existed, the waterways which the people had created offered a new host of opportunities.
 It was in the 1600s that people began to extend the rivers, a practise which continued until 1826 with the completion of the Dilham Canal.
 And so for hundreds of years people created vessels upon which to traverse the rivers which could take them through the counties of Norfolk and Suffolk, to great cities like Norwich or tiny villages like Bungay.
 They could reach the sea and thereby the rest of the world if they desired it.
 And so the Broads became a navigational channel, home to nature and humankind both.

 Time has swept by quickly for the Broads, and today you’re most likely to see motor cruisers which resemble bathtub-toy boats being driven by jolly holiday makers.
 But even now the majesty of the traditional black-sailed trading wherry can be seen sweeping through the reeds, and the fleets of highly polished sailing boats can be found racing each other, their white sails reminiscent of the wings of the butterflies who flock to the river plants.
-In among it all are the water lilies and the wading birds and the invertebrates and fish who thrive upon the accidental habitat which has made the Broads home to a quarter of the UK’s rarest wildlife.
+In among it all are the water lilies and the wading birds and the invertebrates and fish who thrive upon the accidental habitat which has made the Broads home to a significant proportion of the UK’s rarest wildlife.